genea-workshop/leaderboard/_pages/leaderboard.md

 After this initial evaluation is completed, the leaderboard will become open to public submissions, and will be continuously updated by the GENEA team.

 ### Dataset
-The leaderboard is going to use the [BEAT-v2 dataset](https://pantomatrix.github.io/EMAGE/) in the SMPL-X format, without facial expressions.
+The leaderboard is going to use the English recordings of the [BEAT-v2 dataset](https://pantomatrix.github.io/EMAGE/) in the SMPL-X format, without facial expressions.
 We think this data is the best candidate for an initial benchmark dataset for several reasons:
 1. It’s the largest public mocap dataset of gesturing (with 60 hours of data)
-2. High variety, with 8 emotions, 25 speakers, and 4 languages
+2. It has a high variety of speakers and emotions
 3. It includes semantic gesture annotations
 4. The SMPL-X format is compatible with many other datasets
 5. It also includes facial expressions (a possible future addition for the leaderboard)